 SF hired architecture firm Harvard Jolly to design the new facility.
 Harvard Jolly Senior Vice President and Principal, Philip Trezza, said the firm is excited about what the new facility will bring to the greater Gainesville community.
 “Harvard Jolly Architecture is proud and excited to see this day come for Santa Fe College,” said Trezza.
 “We are pleased to have designed this new facility to provide a variety of spaces where students and entrepreneurs will learn and collaborate for years to come.
 It will be a welcoming and vibrant destination that will connect with downtown Gainesville, the University of Florida as well as the surrounding neighborhoods.”

-The new Blount Campus will provide a full array of student services, including help with applications, financial aid, academic advising.
+The new Blount Center will provide a full array of student services, including help with applications, financial aid, academic advising.
 There will be a library, study spaces for both small and larger groups of students and common areas where students can relax between classes.